Hugoverissimo21/SolarPanel-DLCounter/README.md

 - `Model_Train` and `Model_Val.pkl`: files containing the data used for training and validation, initially (we ended up using kaggle datasets).

+- `ModelSelection.ipynb`: notebook which contains the best model (overall) selection process.

 - `README.md`: this file.

+- `slides.pdf` and `slides.pptx`: slides for the presentation.

 - `SupvDset.py`: file containing the class used to load the data, initially, and to adjust the polygons.